 Russian Casinos

-As of 2006, almost all forms of landbased and online gambling on the territory of the Russian Federation were officially banned by law.
-Several years later, a new legislation was enforced that allowed landbased gambling only in four specific zones of the country.
-These restrictions, however, have hardly prevented Russian players from betting on the web since partaking in interactive gambling activities remains a popular pastime among many citizens despite the fact the Russian government has blacklisted an excessive number of foreign gambling operators.
+As of 2006, almost all forms of land-based and online gambling on the territory of the Russian Federation were officially banned by law.
+Several years later, new legislation was enforced that allowed land-based gambling only in five specific zones of the country.
+To be able to launch a gambling facility in any of the permitted territories, operators must obtain a license from the Ministry of Finance.
+These restrictions, however, have hardly prevented Russian players from placing wagers on the web since partaking in interactive gambling activities remains a popular pastime among many citizens despite the fact that the Russian government has blacklisted a large number of foreign gambling operators.

 Russia’s Legal Stance on Gambling